idevacc/KJFlashlight/README.markdown

 ## KJFlashlight

-I got fed up with the complexities of all the various iPhone flashlight apps I've tried, so I whipped up my own.
+I got fed up with the complexities of the various iPhone flashlight apps I've tried, so I whipped up my own.

 It has three buttons to control the LED on the back of the phone: